 - At the main entrance, the doors leading outside will be opened at 7:00am.
-However, students will report to the auditorium until they are released to go to classes at 7:45 AM. - At 7:15am, all outside doors will open.
-Students must report to the auditorium. - At 7:45 am, students will be released to go to lockers and classrooms. - At 8:00 am, all outside doors will be locked; entrance will be only through the front door.
+However, students will report to the auditorium until they are released to go to classes at 7:45 AM. - At 7:45 am, students will be released to go to lockers and classrooms. - At 8:00 am, all outside doors will be locked; entrance will be only through the secured vestibule.

-Procedures during school (8:00am - 3:00pm)
+Procedures during school (8:00am - 3:00pm):

 - After 8:00am, visitors requesting entry into the building will need to have a picture ID available, in case they are not known or easily recognized by office personnel. - Visitors will push the intercom button for office personnel to verify his/her identity.
-They will be required to state their reason for requesting entry. - Once verification has occurred, office personnel will unlock the "entry door" to allow entry. - All visitors must go straight to front office to sign in and fill out an ID badge.
-The visitor must wear the ID badge at all times while in the building. - Tardy students will be required to enter the front door/entry door.
-They will "buzz" the front office for entry, and then report directly to the office for a tardy slip.
+They will be required to state their reason for requesting entry. - All visitors must go straight to front office to sign in and fill out an ID badge.
+The visitor must wear the ID badge at all times while in the building. - Tardy students will be required to enter the secured vestibule.
+They will "buzz" the front office for entry, and then report directly to the office for a tardy slip. - Drop-offs of forgotten items are not allowed during the day (i.e., textbooks, folders, homework, food, etc.).

-Procedures after school (3:00pm)
+Procedures after school (3:00pm):